 The log of observations can be seen in Table~\ref{tab:log}.

-The data from the NOT were reduced and combined using standard procedures for bias subtraction, flat-fielding and image combination implemented in a set of Python scripts.
+The data from the NOT were reduced and combined using standard procedures for bias subtraction, flat-fielding, and image combination implemented in a set of Python scripts.
 The code for image combination using sigma-clipping is available on GitHub\footnote{\url{https://github.com/jfynbo/Pyclip}}.
-The combined seeing in the stacked images are 1.3, 1.2, and 1.2 arcsec for g, r and NB391\_7, respectively.
+The combined seeing in the stacked images are 1.3, 1.2, and 1.2 arcsec for g, r, and NB391\_7, respectively.

-Unfortunately, no standard stars were observed on the nights of observation, but based on the calibration described in Sect.~\ref{sec:results} we estimate that the 3-$\sigma$ detection limit in the narrow-band image is 3$\times$10$^{-17}$ erg s$^{-1}$ cm$^{-2}$.
+Unfortunately, no standard stars were observed on the nights of observation.\ However, based on the calibration described in Sect.~\ref{sec:results}, we estimate that the 3-$\sigma$ detection limit in the narrow-band image is 3$\times$10$^{-17}$ erg s$^{-1}$ cm$^{-2}$.

 The spectroscopic data were reduced using a set of Python scripts for the reduction of long-slit spectra.
 The code is available on GitHub\footnote{\url{https://github.com/keheintz/PyReduc}}.
-The spectrum is wavelength-calibrated using HgAr and Ne arc frames.
+The spectrum was wavelength-calibrated using HgAr and Ne arc frames.
 The spectrum was flux-calibrated using observations of the spectrophotometric standard star Ross640 observed on the same night.

-We also analyse public HST observations of the field taken with the Advanced Camera for Surveys (ACS) in the F814W filter as part of the SLACS survey \citep{Bolton2006}.
+We also analysed public HST observations of the field taken with the Advanced Camera for Surveys (ACS) in the F814W filter as part of the Sloan Lens ACS (SLACS) Survey (SLACS) \citep{Bolton2006}.
 We obtained reduced data from the Hubble Legacy Archive\footnote{\url{https://hla.stsci.edu}}.
-The 3-$\sigma$ detection limit in the image is 26.8 mag per arcsec$^2$ and the point spread function (PSF) has a full width at half maximum (fwhm) of 0.113 arcsec.
+The 3-$\sigma$ detection limit in the image is 26.8 mag per arcsec$^2$ and the point spread function (PSF) has a full width at half maximum (FWHM) of 0.113 arcsec.

-We note that three asteroids are detected in our NOT broad-band images: NR10, OU129, and SA197.
+We note that three asteroids were detected in our NOT broad-band images: NR10, OU129, and SA197.
 All three have well-determined orbits.